darrenmcewan/darrenmcewan/README.md

 ### Hi there 👋

-I am a passionate learner with a work ethic with an interest in data driven results.
+I am a passionate learner with a hard work ethic and an interest in data driven results.

 Likes: Python, Web Scraping, Data Visualization